 What Can I Expect as an International Student in the U.S.?

-If you are from another country but are in the United States to attend college, your insurance requirements and eligibility differ greatly from that of an American citizen.
-Check with your school to see what requirements it has for foreign students.
+However, your school may have their own health insurance requirements for foreign students.
 Some colleges will require you to have their insurance; others may allow you to waive out of the school health insurance plan if you can prove that you have adequate coverage elsewhere.

 What if I'm here for CPT or OPT?